Countries

 Belarusian vs Telugu Difficulty

 The Belarusian vs Telugu difficulty level basically depends on the number of Belarusian Alphabets and Telugu Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Belarusian and Telugu are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Belarusian and Telugu, which language is harder to learn?
-Time required to learn Belarusian is Not Available while to learn Telugu time required is 44 weeks.
+Time required to learn Belarusian is 44 weeks while to learn Telugu time required is 44 weeks.